Haugesund Airport: Early operations

 The route concessions were split between Scandinavian Airlines System (SAS) and Braathens SAFE.
 The former was allowed to fly the route to Oslo Airport, Fornebu, while the latter was permitted to fly to Bergen and Stavanger.
 Braathens chose to not operate this concession.
 Two airlines were established at the airport in 1975: Coast Aero Center and Nordsjøfly.
 These both started various air taxi services.
-Haugaland Flyklubb was established as an aviation club.

 Nordsjøfly commenced a services between Stavanger, Haugesund and Bergen in 1976.
 They flew three times daily to Bergen and twice daily to Stavanger, while SAS flew twice daily to Oslo.
 From 1979 this increased to three daily flights.
 In the first years the opening hours were a contended issue as the airport was closed in the middle of the day and late evenings.
 From 27 December 1976 a third shift was introduced, significantly increasing the airport's operational hours.
 The general aviation and mostly helicopter operator Fonnafly established an office at the airport the following year.

 The airport opened with an instrument landing system, but only runway 13 had a localizer.
 This was changed in 1978, when a localizer from runway 31 was also installed.
 There was a political discussion about Helilift establishing an offshore helicopter terminal at Haugesund Airport, to compete with Helikopter Service which at the time was operating out of Stavanger Airport, Forus.
 However, the government found that there was no need for such a base.

 By 1981 all the airlines at the airport were losing money.
 The third departure to Oslo did not generate sufficient patronage, and after threatening to terminate the extra flight, SAS introduced a surcharge on all Haugesund tickets to covers its NOK 3 million per year deficit on the route.
 Also Nordsjøfly was struggling, and was bought by Norving in 1981.
 It made an interlining agreement with KLM which allowed passengers to fly from Haugesund via Stavanger to Amsterdam for the same prices as from Stavanger.
 Similar agreements were soon struck with other international airlines operating out of Stavanger.
 After only being allowed to carry a maximum of nine passengers, Norsjøfly was from then allowed to operate the larger 19-passenger Fairchild Swearingen Metroliner.